Jabar Gaffney: Houston Texans

 Gaffney was selected with the 1st pick in the 2nd round of the 2002 NFL draft by the Houston Texans.
 His tenure with the team was marred by his often inconsistent play which led to his benching in favor of veteran receivers, in particular Corey Bradford.
 After his rookie contract was up, the Texans chose not to re-sign him.

 Philadelphia Eagles

 On March 16, 2006, the Eagles signed Gaffney to a one-year contract.
 He was released before the start of the season.

-New England Patriots
+New England Patriots (first stint)

 Gaffney signed a two-year deal with the New England Patriots on October 9, 2006.
 On March 5, 2008, Gaffney re-signed with the Patriots for one year worth $2 million.

-In his first-ever playoff game, on January 7, 2007 against the New York Jets, Gaffney had a caught eight passes for 104 yards, his second 100-yard performance as a receiver (in ten regular season games, Gaffney caught 11 passes for 142 yards and one touchdown.)
+In his first-ever playoff game, on January 7, 2007, against the New York Jets, Gaffney caught eight passes for 104 yards, his second 100-yard performance as a receiver (in ten regular season games, Gaffney caught 11 passes for 142 yards and one touchdown.)
 Gaffney followed that performance a week later against San Diego with another 100-yard game, in which he caught ten passes and scored a touchdown.

+Gaffney recorded 36 receptions for 449 yards and 5 touchdowns during the 2007 regular season.
+On December 3, 2007, against the Baltimore Ravens, he caught an 8-yard game-winning touchdown pass from Tom Brady with 44 seconds remaining to keep the Patriots undefeated.

-Gaffney finished the 2008 season with 44 receptions for 468 yards and two touchdowns.
+Gaffney finished the 2008 season with 38 receptions for 468 yards and two touchdowns.